galalmuhammed/CSS-Normalize/README.md

   - Set `template` elements to `display: none`.
   - Ensured `[hidden]` elements are properly hidden.

 These changes improve cross-browser consistency, enhance accessibility, and create a solid foundation for styling.
-Let me know if you'd like additional modifications!